The Definitive Guide to Power Bodybuilding for Strength and Muscle

 On the one hand, powerlifting is about building raw strength.
 This is tested in three fundamental movements:

-• The Back Squat
+- The Back Squat

-• The Bench Press
+- The Bench Press

-• The Deadlift
+- The Deadlift

 Both powerlifters and bodybuilders often perform these because they’re great muscle-building exercises.
-The focus that you see on them in the powerlifting world is going to be a new dynamic to most bodybuilding enthusiasts.
+The focus that you see on them in the powerlifting world is going to be a new dynamic for most bodybuilding enthusiasts.

 Competing for the performance – rather than the result – is a significant change to physique training.
 Most people find Powerbuilding from the physique side, meaning a total shift in perspective.